jeremyf/hydramata-works/documents/interface-between-work-and-permissions.md

       | Professor | not allowed  |
       | Librarian | allowed      |
     When the Agent requests the Work
-    Then the Permission subsystem asserts that the Agent is allowed access to the Work.
+    Then the Permissions subsystem asserts that the Agent is allowed access to the Work.

   Scenario: